Background pattern

 No studies have been conducted in the pediatric population.

-The dose depends on the patient's energy expenditure, clinical status, body weight, and ability to metabolize the components of Olimel N12, as well as any additional energy or protein administered orally or enterally.
+The dose depends on the patient's energy expenditure, clinical status, weight, and ability to metabolize the components of Olimel N12, as well as the energy and proteins administered orally or enterally.
+Therefore, the appropriate bag size should be chosen.

-Additionally, daily liquid, nitrogen, and energy needs decrease continuously with age: Two age groups are considered, one between 2 and 11 years, and another between 12 and 18 years
+Additionally, the daily needs for fluid, nitrogen, and energy decrease continuously with age: Two age groups are considered, one between 2 and 11 years, and another between 12 and 18 years.

-For Olimel N12, in the 2-11 year age group, the concentration of amino acids is the limiting factor for the daily dose and for the hourly rate.
-In the 12-18 year age group, the concentration of amino acids is the limiting factor for the daily dose and for the hourly rate.
+For Olimel N12, in the 2 to 11-year-old group, the amino acid concentration is the limiting factor for the daily dose and for the hourly rate.
+In the 12 to 18-year-old group, the amino acid concentration is the limiting factor for the daily dose and for the hourly rate.
 The resulting intakes are as follows:

 Fluid (ml/kg/day)